thinkshout/thinkshout/blog/_posts/2016-04-27-syncing-up-with-drupal8-with-browsersync.md

 </html>
 ~~~

 Since Drupal will most likely be running on a local server configured by your LAMP stack, you'll need to run Browsersync with the proxy option.
 Run `browser-sync start --proxy <your site localhost>` in your terminal.
-For example if your site is running at http://mysite.dev then use `browswersync start --proxy mysite.dev` Your browswer will open automatically to http://localhost:3000.
+For example if your site is running at http://mysite.dev then use `browswersync start --proxy mysite.dev` Your browser will open automatically to http://localhost:3000.
 Now you should see "Connected to BrowswerSync" in the top right of your browser.

 ## Watching for changes
 Although Browswersync and Drupal are connected, we need to watch for changes.
 Let's run Browsersync with the the `--files` option.
-We'll watch changes to our CSS file and have it automatically update the browswer with our changes.
+We'll watch changes to our CSS file and have it automatically update the browser with our changes.
 In your terminal run:
 ~~~ shell
 $ browswer-sync start --proxy mysite.dev --files "css/*.css" --no-inject-changes
 ~~~